MAAQ90/multinational-retail-data-centralisation/README.md

 In this phase, the data was extracted using various python-based tools:

-- YAML: Reads credentials from YAML format file);
+- YAML: Reads credentials from YAML format file;

 - psycopg2: Connects to the PostgreSQL remote database;

-- sqlalchemy:
+- SQLAlchemy: The software library is used to connect to various database systems and execute SQL queries to extract data, and its 'create_engine' function is used in establishing a connection to a database;

 **Phase 2: Data (T)ransformation (cleaning, reformatting, etc)**